Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.2
+New Parts
+- HL-10 Side Elevator: This huge 10m by 10m elevator unfolds from the side of the airship.
+You can then raise and lower the elevator to the hangar deck.
+- Windowed Walkway: Courtesy of Enceos, this part is a crew corridor that can hold up to 3 kerbals.
+It currently has no IVA, but one might be included in a future release.

+Wide Width
+The Flight Deck System parts (Flight Deck, Flight Deck Fairing, Aircraft Elevator, Side Elevator) now have the ability to toggle their meshes between Standard Width and Wide Width.
+Wide width changes the models so that their sides are perpendicular to the hangar deck, giving you the full 10-meter width to store your vehicles.
+In Wide width mode, there's just enough room to store a stock Aeris 3A in the hangar.

+Sample Craft
+Found in the Heisenberg/SampleCraft folder are 3 sample airships and one support plane:
+- Heisenberg (SPH): made entirely from the parts pack and stock parts, she has two first-class cabins, two passenger cabins, and can carry cargo as well.
+- Macon (SPH): a modified Heisenberg-class airship, the Macon has been turned into a flying aircraft carrier.
+Macon has a wider hangar deck than her sister ship, the Akron.
+- Skydancer (VAB): This airship is equipped with rocket booster to achieve orbit.
+She has an array of science equipment on her back, two hab modules, two science labs, a pair of greenhouses, and a power pack of Nerve engines.
+Just launch Skydancer into orbit, refuel her, and fly the airship to Laythe.
+- Aeris 3V (SPH): This is a highly modified Aeris 3A that's equipped with VTOL engines and an underbelly docking port.
+It's a nice complement to the Macon.

+Bug Fixes
+- Fixed sound effects issue with the cargo lift.
+- You can now select the default image for the Plasma Screen in addition to screens in the Screenshots folder.
+- Moved the kPad and plasma screens to the Utility tab.

 2.1.6
 - Updated crash tolerances for the Flight Deck System (FDS) parts.
 - FDS Type 1 and Type 2 extension parts now have symmetry enabled.